ML4SCI/ML4SCI.github.io/_gsocproposals/2023/proposal_DEEPLENSE1.md

 ## Test
 Please use this [link](https://docs.google.com/document/d/1y9-F1Z8iz_GvVRL9lQmMKlbq3ID3spiW0npe1s1fXwg/edit?usp=sharing) to access the test for this project.
-**The test is due by April 3rd, however please keep in mind that it takes about 1 week to craft a good proposal and proposals need to be submitted via GSoC portal by April 4**

 ## Mentors
   * [Anna Parul](mailto:ml4-sci@cern.ch) (University of Alabama)